lyli888/Level-10-Intro-to-Javascript/README.md

 # JavaScript and DOM Manipulation

-Write code that will create a table dynamically based upon a [UFO sightings dataset we provide](/static/js/data.js).
+Write code that will create a table dynamically based upon a [UFO sightings dataset](/static/js/data.js).
 Users will be able to filter the table data for specific values.
 Use pure JavaScript, HTML, and CSS, and D3.js.

 ## Level 1: Automatic Table and Date Search (Required)